 Instead, the five-year-old, who lives with Christine several days a week, can choose different rewards, such as spending more time in the park or taking a friend with her to the pool.

 And the results from such a small change have been amazing.
-“It’s so good, the house is so peaceful,” says Christine (pictured with her great-grand-daughter), who took part in Wesley Community Action’s first Real Talk parenting course which finished on June 26.
+“It’s so good, the house is so peaceful,” says Christine (pictured with her great-grand-daughter), who took part in Wesley Community Action’s first Real Talk parenting course in mid-2018.

 The six-week course also helped Christine appreciate the benefits of spending even small amounts of focused time with a child.